rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/20_making/assembling/index.md

 | 3   | Front       |
 | 4   | Behind      |

-Tape all parts together **except `Above`** and glue them with _dichloromethane_.
+Tape all parts together **except `Top`** and glue them with _dichloromethane_.
 Wait about 10 minutes until the solvent has dried out.
 When assembling, please beware of the following details:

 :::caution

-- On the `Down` part, the 4 small holes designed for the screws that will support the PCB should be on the `Front` when looking from the front of the bioreactor.
+- On the `Bottom` part, the 4 small holes designed for the screws that will support the PCB should be on the `Front` when looking from the front of the bioreactor.
 - The part containing only one big circular hole for the pump `Right` should be on the right side when looking from the front and the holes should be in the back.
 - The part containing the two big circular holes for the pump and fan `Left` should be on the left side when looking from the front and the holes should be in the back.